 they work in the home.
 This is criminal!
-It is the reactionary nuclear family which encourages this exploita-tion of women, which forces several workers to exist on the wages of only one, and which inevitably results in the one, and which inevitably results in the physical and spsychological dependence of women.
+It is the reactionary nuclear Tamily which encourages this exploita-tion of women, which forces several workers to exist on the wages of only one, and which inevitably results in the one, and which inevitably results in the physical and psychological dependence of women.
 The nuclear family is the key institution through which capitalism perpetuates the oppression of women.
-It is based on a sexual division of labor and it clearly defines and limits woman's role in society: wife, mother, domestic servant.
+It is based on a sexual division of labor and it clearly defines and limits wo-man's role in society: wife, mother, domestic servant.
 Until women are free from the confines of the home and able to define themselves instead of being defined by their sex, liberation will not have been achieved.
-Not only must economic discrimination against women be ended, but domestic labor women be ended, but domestic labor must be socialized so that alternative institutions capable of really satisfying people's emotional needs, can arise.
-A successful anti-capitalist revoluour path lies clearly before us.
-Our liberation and the liberation of the working class go hand in hand, We shall not separate ourselves from the mainnot separate ourselves from the manners stream of the revolutionary movement, but shall make our struggle an integral part of it.
-As we light the oppression of women, we shall also light racism and every other backward tendency which impedes our progress.
-We consider this our revolutionary obligation.
+Not only must economic discrimination against women be ended, but domestic labor women be ended, but domestic labor must be socialized so that alternative institutions capable of really satisfying people's emotional needs, can arise, A successful anti-capitalist revolunot be so limited.
+Our path lies clearly before us.
+Our liberation and the liberation of the working class go hand in hand, We shall not separate ourselves from the mainnot separate burselves from the fram-stream of the revolutionary movement, but shall make our struggle an integral part of it.
+As we light the oppression of women, we shall also fight racism and every other backward tendency which impedesour progress.
+We consi-der this our revolutionary obligation.
 The movement needs the consciousness that comes with understanding and overcoming male chauvinism.
 It also overcoming male chauvinism.
-It also needs the talent, commitment and lear ship which we have to offer.
+It also needs the talent, commutment and lea-dership which we have to offer.
+We must bring masses of women to understand their oppression and to fight it, We must point out not only the na-ture of the problem, but the direction of its solution.
+Along with the com-sclousness of their oppression as wo-men, we must raise class consclous-ness and revolutionary consciousness.
+The stakes in the struggle are very high; we must organize as women a-round a clear program of revolutionary socialism if we are to be effective in achieving our soals, We must also unite as workers in revolutionary organiza-tions determined to crush the capital-ist regimes. ist regimes

-A successful anti-capitalist revolu-tion that fails to encour age alternative institutions through which people can be released from the bonds of the nuclear family can neither liberate women nor achieve socialism.
-As Lenin polimed out, it is futile to speak even of socialism, unless great masses of women are drawn into general social production.
+A successful anti-capitalist revolu-tion that fails to encourage alternative institutions through which people can be released from the bonds of the nuclear family can neither liberate women nor achieve socialism.
+As Lenin pointed out, it is fulle to speak even of socialism, unless great masses of women are drawn into general social production.

-Revolutions in the past, such as the Russian, Chinese, and Cuban -- have enabled women to participate more enabled women to participate most freely in social production outside the home, but have not adequately socialized domestic labor.
-The nuclear family in these countries is idealized as a "socialist" institution while women continue to do the housework.
+Revolutions in the past, such as the Russian, Chinese, and Cuban -- have enabled women to participate more fractly in social production outside the home, but have not adequately social-ized domestic labor.
+The nuclear family in these countries is idealized as a "socialist" institution while wo-men continue to do the housework.
 The revolution we are fighting for will